google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 };
 {% endhighlight %}

-If you're using the default receiver application, not a roll-your-own [registered](https://developers.google.com/cast/docs/registration) receiver, you can create a `SessionRequest` like this:
+If you're using the default [Styled Media Receiver](https://developers.google.com/cast/docs/receiver_apps#Styled)) application and not a roll-your-own, registered [Custom Receiver](https://developers.google.com/cast/docs/custom_receiver) application, you can create a `SessionRequest` like this:

 {% highlight javascript %}
 var sessionRequest = new chrome.cast.SessionRequest(chrome.cast.media.